Discussing life insurance can be uncomfortable, yet it’s essential for many to consider securing a basic policy.

 Buying 10-year term insurance is the perfect plan for people who need to cover an extremely short-term risk.

-For example, a 10-year term is popular for someone looking for life insurance over age fifty to protect their kids until they finish college.
+For example, a 10-year term is popular with middle-aged insurance buyers who want to protect their children until they finish college.

-The good news is that you can buy a 10-year term policy with several insurance companies until you reach age 81.
+The good news is that you can purchase a 10-year term life insurance policy from several insurance companies until you turn 81.

 $100,000 10-Year Term Life for Males